lukso-network/docs/CONTIBRUTING.md

   - outcomes regarding code execution, or
   - additional code explanations, unnecessary for the immediate implementation.

+## Page Headers

+- Every markdown file should have a `description` set within the [Docusaurus Head Metadata](https://docusaurus.io/docs/markdown-features/head-metadata) to deliver improved descriptions within search engine entries.
+- Every documentation page must come with the [Docusaurus Markdown Header's](https://v1.docusaurus.io/docs/en/doc-markdown#markdown-headers) properties `sidebar_position` and `sidebar_label` to determine a strict order and title for the content.

 ## File Links

-- We use relative redirections that end with `.md` for all internal content within this repository.
-This way, link correctness can be checked within the build process of the webpage and is not affected by restructuring to subfolders in the left sidebar.
+- Internal pages within the [`docs`](./docs/) folder are referenced using relative redirections that end with `.md`.
+This way, link correctness can be checked within the build process of the webpage and is not affected by sidebar restructures.
+- Global pages within the [`src/pages`](./src/pages/) folder are referenced as relative link without file ending.

+> Upon merging, rearranging, or removing pages, a reference must be created in the _redirects register_ of the [`docusaurus.config.js`](./docusaurus.config.js) file.
+This way, SEO entries can be updated and links will automatically redirect users to the new page.

 ## LSP Naming